socialtables/connect-four/readme.md

 ## Objectives for Project Completion
 - Make the app beautiful.
 - Make the app responsive.
 It should look good on phones and tablets.
-- The user interface needs to work well for phones, tables, and laptops.
+- The user interface needs to work well for phones, tablets, and laptops.
 - Add animation to game pieces being dropped.

 ## Basic Functional Requirements